wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-network-design.md

 1. Set up the VMM on a VM with SQL Server installed.
 2. Add the hosts to be managed to clouds on this VMM server.
-3. Log in to the Azure portal and then configure clouds for protection.
+3. Log in to the Azure Management Portal and then configure clouds for protection.
 4. Enable replication for all the VMs that need to be protected by the VMM server.
 5. Go to the Hyper-V Manager console, choose Hyper-V Replica, and then enable replication on the VMM VM.
 6. Ensure that the VMM VM is not added to the clouds that are protected by ASR service so that the Hyper-V Replication settings are not overridden by ASR.